Norfolk Naval Shipyard

 Source: Library of Congress, Powder magazine for the Navy Department, Gosport Navy Yard, Portsmouth, Virginia (1809)

-In 1834, the Gosport Navy Yard completed one of the first two drydocks constructed in the United States (matching another "Drydock #1" at Charlestown, Massachusetts).
+In 1834, the Gosport Navy Yard completed one of the first two drydocks constructed in the United States - matching another "Drydock #1" at Charlestown, Massachusetts.

-Because rock is scarce on the Coastal Plain of Virginia, the granite for the drydock was imported from Quincy, Massachusetts.
-To cut the stones in Virginia, 75% of the work force consisted of enslaved men hired from their masters.
-The masters were paid $0.72/day per worker.
 The other 25% of "hammers" shaping the stones to fit were white, and they were paid between $1.50 and $2 per day.
-The white stonemasons objected to the competition, but te Federal government continued to hire enslaved men.
+The white stonemasons objected to the competition, but the Federal government continued to hire enslaved men.
 The slave labor was more cost-effective and those workers complained less.

 The ability to repair as well as construct large warships demonstrated the increasing military capacity of the United States, and President Andrew Jackson came to the shipyard for the opening ceremony.

 The Gosport Navy Yard put the USS Delaware into drydock a week before the Massachusetts yard serviced its first vessel, so the oldest continuously operating dry dock in the country is located in Virginia.
 The drydock eliminated the traditional repair technique of pulling a vessel onto one side ("careening") in order to access the hull that is normally underwater.
 The cost to build a drydock was substantial, but in the long term cost-effective.
-Use of the drydock minimized the stress-based damages that could occur during careening, and made repairs faster and more efficient.7
+Use of the drydock minimized the stress-based damages that could occur during careening and made repairs faster and more efficient.7

 since 1834, the drydock at Gosport (built from Massachusetts granite) has been used to repair vessels